SFU-CMPT-201/a2-pub/README.md

       out a random word out of 32767 words.
     * Remember that you also just saw command substitution in the tutorial.
-* Expand the previous activity so that if a number is supplied as the first command line argument then it will select from only words with that many characters.
+* Expand the previous activity so that if a number is supplied as the first command line argument then it selects from only words with that many characters.
 A few hints:
     * Look at the tutorial's activity description for a hint regarding `grep`.
 If you look at the grep page of the Linux tutorial, especially `Regular Expresssion Overview`, you will have a good set of tools to work with.